bitrocks/secret-social-recovery/README.md

 The idea of secret social recovery is inspired by both [Shawn Tabrizi's youtube talks](https://www.youtube.com/watch?v=ZfhEAzRCFBc) and [EIP2494: Secret Multisig Recovery](https://github.com/ethereum/EIPs/pull/2429)。

-There can be multiple ways to implement a membership proof while maintain privacy, including both ZK or NonZK approachs.
+There can be multiple ways to implement a membership proof while maintain privacy, including both ZK and NonZK approachs.
 Here I take the simple path of taking advantage of `merkle inclusion proof` , although is not zero knowledge.
 More complex solutions might be implemented in the future.

 ## Implementation